-The noun deconstruction originally referred to a late 20th-century philosophy and literary-criticism movement that seeks to undo conventional assumptions underlying the meanings of texts.
-Deconstruction as a synonym of dismantlement or demolition was originally just careless misappropriation of the literary term, but this usage has become so widespread that we have to accept it.
+The noun deconstruction originally referred to a postmodern philosophy and literary-criticism movement that seeks to undo conventional assumptions underlying the meanings of texts.
+Deconstruction as a synonym of dismantlement or demolition began as a careless misappropriation of the literary term, but this use is now so widespread it must be accepted.

 Examples